-The purpose of DSEP is to enable Newcrest to manage incidents that could occur at the TSFs.
-The DSEP identifies potential events and incidents, defines those personnel responsible for dam operation and implementation of the response, and describes procedures for notification, communication, and escalation of the emergency response.
+The purpose of DSEP is to enable Newcrest to manage incidents that could occur at Telfer TSF 7 and/or TSF 8.
+The DSEP identifies potential events and incidents, defines those personnel responsible for dam operation and implementation of the response, and describes procedures for notification, communication and escalation of the emergency response.